timstarbuck/zettelkasten-foam/Azure AI/Fundamentals of Machine Learning.md

 * View details of trained models, including evaluation metrics, responsible AI information, and training parameters.
 * Deploy trained models for on-request and batch inferencing.
 * Import and manage models from a comprehensive model catalog.

+**Multiple linear regression** models a relationship between two or more features and a single label.
+  * Multiple linear regression models the relationship between several features and a single label.
+The features must be independent of each other, otherwise, the model's predictions will be misleading.
+  **Linear regression** uses a single feature.

+**Logistic regression** is a type of classification model, which returns either a Boolean value or a categorical decision.
+**Hierarchical clustering** groups data points that have similar characteristics.

+The **regression algorithms** are used to predict numeric values.
+**Clustering algorithms** groups data points that have similar characteristics **Classification algorithms** are used to predict the category to which an input value belongs.
+**Unsupervised learning** is a category of learning algorithms that includes clustering, but not regression or classification.